Leading the way with conference and events to promote and maintain national visibility across of sectors of

 Diabetes Feet Australia operates as an organisation, as part of the Australian Diabetes Society's (ADS) stable of national diabetes clinical and research programs.
 We have engaged with multiple partner organisations across Australia to create a national body for patients suffering diabetes-related foot health and disease.
 A multidisciplinary approach to the diabetes-related foot patient is critical to delivery of a gold standard of treatment.
 We advocate a coordinated approach by health professionals, researchers, government & industry as critical to the achievement our vision of ending avoidable amputations in a generation.

-Diabetic Foot Australia is led by a national multi-disciplinary steering committee, co-chaired by A/Professor Paul Wraight and Mr Peter Lazzarini.
+Diabetic Foot Australia is led by a national multi-disciplinary steering committee, chaired by Dr Pete Lazzarini.
 The committee is comprised of a broad range of clinical, research and industry diabetic foot disease experts from disciplines such as endocrinology, vascular surgery, podiatry, nursing, epidemiology, clinical research and biochemical research.
 Members also bring a wealth of experience from representing on international, national and state diabetic foot groups, including the International Working Group on the Diabetic Foot and former national diabetic foot disease group the Australian Diabetic Foot Network.
 On the 1st July 2018, Diabetic Foot Australia joined the Australian Diabetes Society's (ADS) stable of national diabetes clinical and research programs.

 Optimise national diabetic foot disease evidence-based clinical practice